 Unless need compels you, my dear sisters, and your director advises it, you must not keep any animal except a cat…Now if someone needs to keep one, let her see to it that it does not annoy anyone or do any harm to anybody, and that her thoughts are not taken up with it.

-The 13th century scientist and philosopher Albertus Magnus wrote a book On Animals that details the characteristics of various creatures, and includes some helpful advice on their care.
+The 13th-century scientist and philosopher Albertus Magnus wrote a book On Animals that details the characteristics of various creatures and includes some helpful advice on their care.
 Dogs, for example, should not be fed the food right off the dinner plate or be petted constantly, if you want them to be effective guard dogs.
 Otherwise, these canines will “keep one eye on the door and one on the generous hand of the master.”
 Meanwhile, the cat “loves to be lightly stroked by human hands and is playful, especially when it is young.”
-Albertus advises that you should clip the ears of the felines so that night dew does not get into its ears , and that if you cut off the whiskers around their mouth “they lose their boldness.”
+Albertus advises that you should clip the ears of the felines so that night dew does not get into their ears and that if you cut off the whiskers around their mouth “they lose their boldness.”

-In the Islamic world, dogs were supposedly considered an unclean animal and should not be kept as a pet.
-That did not keep people from having them, although they were only supposed to be used for hunting, guarding or herding animals, and several books by Arab writers gives advice on how to take care of them.
+In the Islamic world, dogs were supposedly considered unclean animals and should not be kept as a pet.
+That did not keep people from having them, although they were only supposed to be used for hunting, guarding or herding animals, and several books by Arabic writers give advice on how to take care of them.
 This includes that dogs should sleep close to their handlers (although not in the same bed) as it will make them friendlier, more obedient, and even make them smell more pleasant.
-The dog should also have a soft bed of their own to lie on, and have them avoid living closely with other dogs, as they can spread disease to the other animals.
+The dog should also have a soft bed of their own to lie on and have them avoid living closely with other dogs, as they can spread disease to the other animals.

 During the fall and winter months, dogs should be fed only once a day, around sunset – otherwise the writers believe the dogs will not be fit enough when the hunt begins the next morning.
 However, during the much hotter spring and summer months, dogs were to be fed small portions several times a day.
 The food was usually meat soaked in a beef soup, but could also include bread and milk, and would be served tepid or cold so that dogs would not vomit it.